cli/cli/README.md

 Read the [official docs](https://cli.github.com/manual/) for more information.

+## A Request to Users
+We understand that you may be eager to try out/test GitHub CLI, but please don't make fake/demo/test PRs/issues/comments on this repository itself.
+You can easily create a new (private) repo using `gh repo create <name>`, and can use that for trials and testing.

 ## Comparison with hub

 For many years, [hub][] was the unofficial GitHub CLI tool. `gh` is a new project for us to explore